I Heard a Rumour

-"I Heard a Rumour" is a song by English girl group Bananarama from their fourth studio album, Wow!
+"I Heard a Rumour" is a song by the English girl group Bananarama from their fourth studio album, Wow!
 (1987), and was released on 22 June 1987 as the album's lead single.
-It became a hit in UK where it reached the top 20, but was more successful in North America, where it peaked within the top five.
+It charted at number 14 in the United Kingdom and entered the top 10 in several other countries, including Canada and the United States, where it became a top-five hit.

 Background and writing

 "I Heard a Rumour" bears notable similarities in part to Michael Fortunati's "Give Me Up", which was released in early 1986; however, producer Mike Stock denied the track was based excessively on that record, insisting the track was simply broadly inspired by Europop trends at the time, saying: "We didn't do sampling...
 There's no similarity in the lyric, there's no actual similarity in terms of note-for-noteness in the tune," he said.
 "We were doing Europop."
 The song also uses the synth riff from another of SAW's hits, "Nothing's Gonna Stop Me Now" by Samantha Fox.